In the U.S., we have some of the finest public universities in the world.

 Undergraduate enrollment: 28,283

-Located in southeastern Michigan, U of M is a public research university which enrolls about 28,300 undergraduate students.
+Located in southeastern Michigan, U of M is a public research university that enrolls about 28,300 undergraduate students.
 The university offers many majors for undergraduate students, but its top 3 majors are Experimental Psychology, Business Administration, and Economics.

 3. University of California-Berkeley